-Parameter Description Option Boot Priority Order Displays the device assigned to the specified boot sequence.
-The Setup Utility attempts to boot the operating system in this order.
-By default, the computer searches for boot devices in the following order: 1st Boot Device Windows Boot Manager 2nd Boot Device Optical drive (CD/DVD) 3rd Boot Device Removable device 4th Boot Device Network boot (LAN) Hard Disk Drive Priority Press Enter to set the boot priority for the hard drive.
-Optical Disc Drive Priority Press Enter to set the boot priority for the optical drive.
-Removable Device Priority Press Enter to set the boot priority for a removable USB drive.
+Parameter Description Option Boot Priority Order Displays the device assigned to the specified boot sequent Utility attempts to boot the operating system in this order.
+E computer searches for boot devices in the following order: • 1st Boot Device 2nd Boot Device 3rd Boot Device 4th Boot Device Windows Boot Manager Optical drive (CD/DVD) Removable device Network boot (LAN) Hard Disk Drive Priority Optical Disc Drive Priority Press Enter to set the boot priority for the hard drive.
+Press Enter to set the boot priority for the optical drive.
+Removable Device Priority Press Enter to set the boot priority for a removable USB di rive.
 Network Device Priority Press Enter to set the boot priority for a network boot.
 Boot Menu Enable or disable the boot menu function.
 Enabled Disabled Post Animation and Sound Enable or disable animation and sound during boot.
 Enabled Disabled Bootup Num-Lock Enables or disables the Num-Lock key during boot.
 On Off Halt On Determines whether the system will stop for an error during the POST.
-Options include: All, but Keyboard - If a keyboard error is detected, BIOS will pause the system.
-All Errors - Any error detected will pause the system.
-No Errors - BIOS will ignore any errors detected during POST.
-All, But Keyboard All Errors No Errors
+Options include: • All, but Keyboard - If a keyboard error is detected, BIOS will pause the system. • All Errors - Any error detected will pause the system. • No Errors - BIOS will ignore any errors detected during POST All, But Keyboard All Errors No Errors